Paskab012/portfolio-pascal-kabika/README.md

 Make sure:

-- You have few knowledge about Html, Css, flexbox,grid, Github and Linters
+- You have few knowledge about Html, Css, flexbox, media queries, grid, Github and Linters
 - You have installed Live Server to view the project in the browser.

 ### Usage